clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 ========================================================
 incremental: true

-R Studio is a "front-end" or integrated development encironment (IDE) for R that can make your life *easier*.
+R Studio is a "front-end" or integrated development environment (IDE) for R that can make your life *easier*.

 RStudio can: